mattpopovich/mattpopovich.com/_posts/2025-06-27-how-to-open-the-hood-for-an-audi-a3--vw.md

 author: matt_popovich           # Reference author_id in _data/authors.yml
 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
 date: 2025-07-04 18:16:29 -0600
-categories: [Blog, Not YouTube]    # <=2 values here: top category and sub category
+categories: [Blog, YouTube]    # <=2 values here: top category and sub category
-tags: [audi, audi a3, audi a3 8v, volkswagen, vw, how to, tutorial, not youtube]                # TAG names should always be lowercase
+tags: [audi, audi a3, audi a3 8v, volkswagen, vw, how to, tutorial, youtube]                # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false
 toc: true                   # Table of contents